delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 If you're applying for a job that requires programming, have a "languages" section on your CV that talks about all the languages you know.

+Most people fire off blankets of CV's to every single recruiter on their LinkedIn like North Korea launching nukes without ever customising it.
+Do not do this.

 ## Have a "profile" section

 This profile is a small section of your CV that includes a brief summary of your skills, experiences and goals.
 It is your elevator pitch.